pocchia-px/nxp-imx/README.md

 ## Configure yocto layers

-Add with bitbake the meta-engicam-mx8 layer to the image layers:
+Add with bitbake the meta-engicam-nxp layer to the image layers:

-	bitbake-layers add-layer ../sources/meta-engicam-mx8
+	bitbake-layers add-layer ../sources/meta-engicam-nxp

 ## Compile and flash image on sdcard